-During the year a raft of legislation which will affect housing associations was introduced.
-The Localism Bill, the Welfare Reform Bill, the Energy Bill and the Health and Social Care Bill will all have a major influence on the operating environment for members.
-The Federation has engaged in detailed discussions with ministers, shadow ministers, MPs and peers to ensure members' concerns are fully understood and to shape the legislation so that it enables our members to continue to deliver high value services.
+The lobbying work we carried out on behalf of members was defined by the raft of legislation which had been introduced by the Government and which is now largely nearing completion.
+The Welfare Reform Act, Localism Act, the Health and Social Care Act and the Energy Act will all have a major influence on the operating environment for members.
+We have also seen significant developments in the areas of financial reporting and taxation.

+The Federation has engaged in detailed discussions with ministers, shadow ministers, MPs and peers to ensure members' concerns are fully understood and to shape legislation so that it enables our members to continue to operate effectively and deliver high value services.